BassJamm/The-IT-Knowledge-base/docs/Azure/Infrastructure/Azure Lighthouse Setup.md

 Create your groups in Azure AD, these groups will contain the staff members that will access to the customer\client via Azure Lighthouse.

-I'd Suggest something like the below, the groups can be as granular as you like and as numerious as you like.
+I'd Suggest something like the below, the groups can be as granular as you like and as numerous as you like.

 - Azure Lighthouse Contributor.
 - Azure Lighthouse Reader.

 :::tip Role Assignment to staff business roles.
-I tried initially to setup groups for our finance team, so they'd be able to manage billing however, this didn't seem to work as I expected and required them to have acess to the Azure tenant.
+I tried initially to setup groups for our finance team, so they'd be able to manage billing however, this didn't seem to work as I expected and required them to have access to the Azure tenant.
 We found that Partner Centre solved this issue.
 :::

 ### Azure Lighthouse Offering

 #### ARM Template

-Below is an outline and suggestion for each relevant configuratble options for the ARM template.
+Below is an outline and suggestion for each relevant configurable options for the ARM template.

 :::info On-boarding multiple Subscriptions or Resource Groups for one client\customer.
 You can delegate multiple resource groups and subscriptions to the same delegation from the Service Providers dashboard\blade in the customer tenant.
 The documentation for this may suggest otherwise but, it does work.